 - 1. Secure the Powermix against rolling by applying the handbrake / positioning wheel chocks. - 2.
 Ensure the Powermix is detached from the tractor with the door fully raised. - 3.
 Attach the feed door safety strap (see section 7.1) to prevent the door from inadvertently dropping. - 4.
 Manually rotate the mixing auger via the PTO drive shaft, so that the auger blades are facing away from the door opening. - 5.
 Ensure you are wearing suitable PPE.
 Enter the mixing chamber only via the door opening. - 6.
-With a 24mm spanner slacken nut (a), and remove bolt (b). - 7.
+With a 24mm spanner slacken nut (a) and remove bolt (b). - 7.
 Pivot auger blade (c) together with its backing plate to the required position.
-Position (1) is set in the most aggressive position and position (2) is set in the least aggressive position. - 8.
+Position (1) is set in the most aggressive position. - 8.
 Replace the fixings and tighten to a torque of 225Nm.